tc39/proposal-record-tuple/tutorial/en.md

 })]); // undefined
 ```

-We're getting a wrong lookup because the order matters in JSON serialization.
+We're not getting what we expect because the order of properties matters in JSON serialization.

 ## Coumpounding values into another value with tuples